yuyuz/FLASH/README.md

 bash Miniconda-latest-Linux-x86.sh
 ```

 Answer ``yes`` when the installer asks to prepend the Miniconda2 install location to PATH in your ``.bashrc``.

-Restart the terminal or execute ``source ~/.bashrc`` to make sure that conda has taken charge of your Python environment.
+After installation completed, restart terminal or execute ``source ~/.bashrc`` to make sure that conda has taken charge of your Python environment.

 **3. Install dependencies**
 ```bash